goethe-tcs/tcs.uni-frankfurt.de/content/projects/process.md

 - July 12: Give a 30-minute talk about the results of your project.

 How much total time are you expected to invest in a project? -->

+## Timeline of a Bachelor's thesis

+1. **Preparation phase.** Depending on your experience and the chosen project, you may require more or less preparation before you can actually start the project.
+If significant preparation is required, you can prepare as part of a seminar (in exchange for CPs), as a Forschungsprojekt (in exchange for CPs), or in your free-time (without receiving CPs).
+During the preparation phase, you will read and present on research papers, write a prototype implementation, design experiments, or develop a proof sketch.
+The outcome of the preparation phase is a concrete [project plan](#project-plan).
+2. **Register your thesis project.** Hand in your [project plan](#project-plan) to the TCS group, together with the signed registration form [provided by the examination office](https://www.uni-frankfurt.de/104027741/Downloadbereich#a_92e3be26-e6c738da).
+3. **Main work phase (9 weeks).** Write and polish your implementation, perform analyze algorithmic experiments, write proofs, and write your thesis.
+4. **Submit your work.**
+   - Submit your thesis to the [examination office](https://www.uni-frankfurt.de/103337868) according to their official rules.
+   - Submit your thesis as a PDF to the TCS group (**Important:** Remove all personal information, such as date of birth or *Matrikelnummer*, and name the file `firstname lastname - Bachelors Thesis.pdf`).
+   - Submit the signed usage permission form to the TCS group, indicating whether we are allowed to redistribute your thesis for the benefit of future students.
+   - (If applicable) Submit all of your code as a `.zip` file to the TCS group (name it `firstname lastname - Source Code.zip`).
+Make sure the `.zip` file contains only the source files and not the `.git` directory or any compiled files.
+Make sure to include a file called `LICENSE`, for example, the [MIT License](https://choosealicense.com/licenses/mit/)
+5. **Give a talk on your thesis.** Around two weeks after submitting the thesis, you will give a talk (typically 25 minutes for the talk + 5 minutes for discussion).

 ## Project Plan